apache/gravitino/docs/overview.md

 * **Metalake**: The top-level container for metadata.
 Typically, one group has one metalake to manage all the metadata in it.
 Each metalake exposes a three-level namespace(catalog.schema.table) to organize the data.
 * **Catalog**: catalog is a collection of metadata from a specific metadata source.
 Each catalog will have a related connector to connect to the specific metadata source.
-* **Schema**: Schema is equivalent to a database, Schemas only exist in the specific catalogs that support relational metadata sources, such as Hive, MySQL, PostgreSQL, and others.
+* **Schema**: Schema is equivalent to a database, Schemas only exist in the specific catalogs that support relational metadata sources, such as Apache Hive, MySQL, PostgreSQL, and others.
 * **Table**: The lowest level in the object hierarchy for catalogs that support relational metadata sources.
 Tables can be created in the specific schemas in the catalogs.
 * **Model**: Model represents the metadata in the specific catalogs that support model management.